 Project Based Learning

 Project Based Learning (PBL) is an instructional delivery model that allows students to explore an authentic, real-world task and challenges them to create a unique solution.
 Through the process, students will have opportunities to research and inquire, develop a unique solution, focus on reflection and feedback, and, finally, share their solution with an audience.
-PBL for The Positivity Project (P2) will focus on developing the 24 character strengths and an Other People Matter Mindset.
+PBL for The Positivity Project (P2) will focus on developing the 24 character strengths and the Other People Mindset.

 About P2 PBL

-Teachers will have the choice in when to use each PBL unit — and will have to do some planning to make the unit fit their classroom needs.
+Teachers will have the choice of when to use each PBL unit — and will have to do some planning to make the unit fit their classroom needs.
 It is neither intended nor realistic that teachers implement all of the units.
 Instead, teachers should select units that best meet their students’ needs and their curricular goals.

 Implementing P2 PBL